Persisting Data Grid Information

 Step 1: Set Up the Project Locally

-Navigate to the root folder of the downloaded project and execute the following command:$ docker-compose upThis command will initiate the containers specified in the docker-compose.yml file.
+Navigate to the root folder of the downloaded project and execute: docker-compose up.
+This command will initiate the containers specified in the docker-compose.yml file.
 It will include containers for PHP and PostgreSQL.

 Step 3: Access the PHP Container

-In another terminal window, while positioned in the root folder of the project, run:$ docker-compose exec php bashThis command allows you to access the shell of the PHP container.
+In another terminal window, while positioned in the root folder of the project, run: docker-compose exec php bash.
+This command allows you to access the shell of the PHP container.

-Step 4: Install Necessary PHP Dependencies
+Step 4: Install Dependencies

-Within the PHP container terminal, execute the following command to install the required PHP packages and dependencies:$ composer installThese dependencies will likely include packages that enable PHP to communicate with PostgreSQL, among other requirements.
+Within the PHP container terminal, execute: composer install.
+These dependencies will likely include packages that enable PHP to communicate with PostgreSQL, among other requirements.

-Step 5: Access the PostgreSQL Container
+Step 5: Access PostgreSQL

 Now, it's time to set up our database.
-To do this, in another terminal window (still positioned in the root folder), run:$ docker-compose exec postgresql bashThis command provides access to the shell of the PostgreSQL container, allowing you to interact directly with the database server.
+In another terminal window, run: docker-compose exec postgresql bash.
+This command provides access to the shell of the PostgreSQL container.

 Step 6: Define Your Tables

 Before we can persist our spreadsheet data to the database, we must define the tables that will store this data.
-To achieve this, we must modify the public/index.php file, writing the appropriate SQL commands and PHP code to synchronize Jspreadsheet with a specific table in PostgreSQL.Consider structuring your table with columns such as ID, Name, Age, and Occupation, reflecting the corresponding fields within your spreadsheet.
-Utilize the appropriate SQL commands to create these columns and ensure they can hold the data types you'll enter in Jspreadsheet.
+Modify the public/index.php file, writing the appropriate SQL commands and PHP code to synchronize Jspreadsheet with a specific table in PostgreSQL.

 Step 7: Launch the Application

-Now, open your web browser and navigate to: http://localhost:8081Here, you'll see the Jspreadsheet in action, and any changes made will be persisted in the PostgreSQL database.
+Now, open your web browser and navigate to: http://localhost:8081.
+Here, you'll see the Jspreadsheet in action, and any changes made will be persisted in the PostgreSQL database.